Determining Need

 How need-based aid is awarded:

-We determine your eligibility for need-based aid by taking your Cost of Attendance and subtracting your Expected Family Contribution and other financial resources.
+We determine your eligibility for need-based aid by taking your Cost of Attendance and subtracting your Student Aid Index (SAI) and other financial resources.

 A note about scholarships and other resources